educational-technology-collective/etc_jupyterlab_telemetry_library/README.md

 Each event message will contain the name of the event, a list of cells that are relevant to the event, and a reference to the NotebookPanel that emitted the event.

-Each event message conforms to the following JSON schema.

-### TO DO

 ## Relevant Cells

-For each event message, in addition to reference to the complete NotebookPanel, which contains the full contents of each cell, the top level `cells` property in the message will contain the cells relevant to the event.
+For each event message, in addition to a reference to the complete NotebookPanel, which contains the full contents of each cell, the top level `cells` property in the message will contain the cells relevant to the event.

 | Signal(s)                                                              | Relevant Cells |